TL;DR

 For most of us, a mortgage is the largest financial commitment we will ever make.
 It's the key to the family home, a place of security and stability.
 But what happens if that stability is rocked by a serious illness?
 A critical illness diagnosis can turn your world upside down, not just emotionally but financially.
 Suddenly, your ability to earn an income and meet those monthly mortgage payments could be in jeopardy.

 This is where Critical Illness Cover comes in.
-It’s a financial safety net designed to pay out a tax-free lump sum if you are diagnosed with a specified serious condition.
+It’s a financial safety net designed to pay out a potentially tax-efficient lump sum if you are diagnosed with a specified serious condition.
 When linked to a mortgage, its primary purpose is simple but powerful: to give you the funds to pay off your mortgage, removing the single biggest financial pressure you face so you can focus on your recovery.

 The crucial question for homeowners isn't just whether to get cover, but what kind of cover.
 The two main options for mortgage protection are Decreasing Term and Level Term.

 Choosing between them is one of the most important decisions you'll make when setting up your financial protection.
 One is designed for pure cost-efficiency, while the other provides greater flexibility.
-This guide will explore both options in detail, helping you understand which structure provides the best value for protecting your home and family.
+This guide will explore both options in detail, helping you understand which structure provides the good value for protecting your home and family.

 Before we compare decreasing and level term structures, let's be clear on what Critical Illness Cover (CIC) is and what it does.